 - Once the students enter the breakout rooms, the meeting organizer can select one to enter by clicking the Enter icon next to the desired room.

 - To exit a breakout room, click the Exit icon at the top of the BlueJeans window.

 - When you're ready to end the group work, select the End Breakout Session button located at the bottom of the application panel.
 After a few seconds all of the participants will be returned to the main session and the class can resume.

 Recording Breakout Sessions

-Each individual breakout session will be recorded if the original Virtual Meeting had auto-record enabled (as is our recommendation) AND that recording process was not stopped and restarted manually.
+Each individual breakout session will be recorded if the original video conference had auto-record enabled (as is our recommendation) AND that recording process was not stopped and restarted manually.

 Only a meeting moderator, denoted by a star in the participants list, can manually start a recording in an individual breakout session.
 Keep in mind the moderator can only start a recording in a breakout session they are currently in.

 Zoom offers breakout rooms to split meeting participants in up to 50 separate rooms for group collaboration.
 For best results all users (students and faculty) need the latest Zoom app.

 Breakout Rooms and Remote support cannot both be enabled at the same time for the same meeting.